 January 23, 2020 - premiere screeening in Denver, CO

 January 24, 2020 - online release

+Cadet Chapel | Chapel Cadet is a video by artist Jaimie Henthorn that explores the relationship between the iconic United States Air Force Academy Cadet Chapel and military drill.
 Scored by American electronic music producer Kate Simko, in collaboration with the London Electronic Orchestra, the work reads like a pop music video both in its short duration and use of electronic dance music.
 Using visual, auditory, and conceptual repetition, the video focuses on the association between individual and community, as well as spirituality and defense.

 By pairing a modernist icon that represents nondenominational spirituality with harmonious battle formations—all to the pulse of an electronic dance music score—the work is intended to be nonlinear and more exploratory than didactic.
 Cadet Chapel | Chapel Cadet subtly addresses the power dynamics associated with built environments, the military, and pop culture to reveal the complicated interconnections between physical, social, and psychological space.

-“The cadet honor guard featured in the video was chosen for me by the Air Force Academy, and I had a chaperone at all times.
+“Each of my performance investigations engages a modernist building in deep conversation with the human body.
+I am interested in the way we move, learn to move, and are instructed to move in relation to these architectural structures, specifically in terms of power and identity.
+The cadet honor guard featured in the video was chosen for me by the Air Force Academy, and I had a chaperone at all times.
 This degree of control over my actions was hugely influential over the final outcome of this work.
 Every day, young cadets form their sense of self and identity under the pressure of power structures that demand an orderly veneer – seventeen spires in a row, clean angles, symmetry, sheer perfection.” – Jaimie Henthorn